-The EFRT office is located in MUSC Room 103 (to the right of Compass).
+The EFRT office is located in MUSC Room 103.

 Hours of Operation:

-24/7 throughout the academic year (except Thanksgiving, Easter, holiday break and both reading weeks)
+24/7 throughout the academic year (September through April, except Thanksgiving, Easter, campus holiday breaks and both reading weeks)

 How to Contact EFRT